-On the other hand, (according to several user reviews and feedback) Salesforce is a significant enterprise now, are intending to delegate other representatives or third-party companies to cover up for customer service issues and requests.
+On the other hand, (according to several user reviews and feedback), Salesforce is a significant enterprise now, is intending to delegate to other representatives or third-party companies to cover up for customer service issues and requests.
 Also, usually, representatives do not have the same level of knowledge about the product and features, so their limit is varied.
 So, unless you are an enterprise-level customer, you might be facing some issues getting the responsive and appropriate support you hope for.

-Both solutions are powerful CRM with lots of Sales & Marketing capabilities, and both have their pros and cons if we might say so.
-The most deciding element will be for you to weigh the scale of your own business and become fully aware of your needs.
+Both solutions are powerful CRM with lots of Sales & Marketing capabilities, and both have their pros and cons, if we might say so.
+The most deciding element will be to weigh the scale of your own business and become fully aware of your needs.
 Then it will be much easier to decide which of these two products is most suitable for your company.

 We hope you enjoyed this article.
 If so, you might enjoy these resources:

 - Salesforce Editions Comparison, Choose What Fits Your Business

 - Top 8 Salesforce Alternatives | CRM Comparison

 - 13 Best CRM Software for Real Estate to Find

 - Best CRM Software Solutions for Startups

 So now, you know the differences between HubSpot and Salesforce CRM to manage your customer relationships.